Stability for the Erd\H{o}s-Rothschild problem: Introduction

 \begin{definition}[Clones and extension property] \rm Let $s \in \mathbb{N}$ and $\bm{k} \in \mathbb{N}^s$.
 Given $r \in \mathbb{N}$ and $\phi \in \Phi_0(r;\bm{k})$, we say that $i \in [r]$ is \begin{itemize} \item a \emph{clone of $j \in [r]\setminus \{ i \}$} \emph{(under $\phi$)} if $\phi(ik) = \phi(jk)$ for all $k \in [r] \setminus \{ i,j\}$ and $|\phi(ij)| \leq 1$; \item a \emph{strong clone of $j$ (under $\phi$)} if additionally $\phi(ij) = \emptyset$. \end{itemize} We say that $\bm{k}$ has \begin{itemize} \item the \emph{extension property} if, for every $(r^*,\phi^*,\ba^*) \in \opt^*(\bm{k})$ and $\phi \in \Phi_0(r^*+1;\bm{k})$ such that $\phi|_{\binom{[r^*]}{2}} = \phi^*$ and $\sum_{i \in [r^*]: \phi(\{i,r^*+1\})\neq \emptyset}\alpha_i\log|\phi(\{ i,r^*+1 \})| = Q(\bm{k})$, there exists $j \in [r^*]$ such that $r^*+1$ is a clone of $j$ under $\phi$; \item the \emph{strong extension property} if in fact $r^*+1$ is a strong clone of $j$. \end{itemize} \end{definition}

 We explain the intuition and motivation behind this property in Section~\ref{extsec}.
 For now we remark that it is generally easy to check whether $\bm{k}$ has the extension property, when $\opt^*(\bm{k})$ is known.
 We check it for some cases in Section~\ref{applicationsec}.
 For $\bm{k}$ with the extension property, one can describe all solutions to $\opt_0(\bm{k})$ in terms of basic optimal solutions.
+Every solution can be obtained by `blowing up' a basic optimal solution $(r^*,\phi^*,\ba^*)$; that is, taking arbitrarily many clones of the vertices and modifying part sizes so that the sum of vertex weights of clones of $j$ equals $\alpha_j^*$ for every $j$; and then possibly adding colour $c$ edges between clones of each $j$, without creating a $c$-coloured copy of $K_{k_c}$, where $c$ is the colour with the largest forbidden clique.
+Without loss of generality, we assume $k_1 \geq \ldots \geq k_s$, so that $c=1$.
+If $k_1=k_2$ then one cannot add any colour $1$ edges between clones without creating a forbidden clique.